scot-taylor-ibm/compare-comply/getting-started.md

 ### Other arrays
 {: #other_arrays}

 The following arrays provide useful information about the input document.
-Each of the arrays contains zero or more objects that list the `text` in which the information was identified, the confidence level of the identification (`High`, `Medium`, or `Low`), the `location` of that text as defined by the text's `begin` and `end` indexes, and a list of `provenance_ids`, which are hashed values that you can send to IBM to provide feedback or receive support.

   - The `effective_dates` array lists the date or dates on which the document becomes effective.
   - The `contract_amounts` array lists monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.
   - The `termination_dates` array lists the date or dates on which the document is to be terminated.
   - The `contract_types` array lists the contract type or types as specified in the document.
+  - The `contact_terms` array lists the contract duration or durations as specified in the document.

+Each of the arrays contains zero or more objects that list the following items:

+  - The text in which the information was identified.
+  - The normalized text, if applicable.
+This element is currently listed only in the `effective_dates` and `termination_dates` arrays.
+  - The confidence level of the identification (`High`, `Medium`, or `Low`).
+  - The `location` of that text as defined by the text's `begin` and `end` indexes.
+  - A list of `provenance_ids`, which are hashed values that you can send to IBM to provide feedback or receive support.

 ## Next steps
 {: #next_steps}